Ecohydraulics/hydrobayescal/docs/index.rst

       * In line 4, adapt ``TELEMAC_CONFIG_NAME`` to the name of your TELEMAC bash file.
       * In line 5, adapt ``HBCenv_name`` if you did not use the name ``HBCenv`` for your conda environment.
       * Save and close *activateHBCtelemac.bat*

-      **Regular load action**: Double-click on *activateHBCtelemac.bat*.

-      If both environments are load without errors, you are good to go for running the codes.

 .. tip::